Shopping for co-workers can easily mean a plethora of candles and desk toys that they'll likely be re-gifting after they leave the office.

 There are a few guidelines to follow with gifts for your co-workers, just as when giving a present to your boss.

-SEE: Photos: Holiday gifts that will make your co-workers happy (TechRepublic)
+SEE: Photos: The best holiday gifts for co-workers (TechRepublic)

 Do decide who is on your list